cph-cachet/research.package/README.md

 - [Creating surveys](https://carp.cachet.dk/creating-a-survey/) and questionnaires with a wide range of answer formats (e.g., Likert scale, date pickers, image pickers, etc.), such as the [WHO5](https://www.psykiatri-regionh.dk/who-5/Documents/WHO-5%20questionaire%20-%20English.pdf) survey.
 - [Supporting localizations](https://carp.cachet.dk/localization/) of surveys and informed consent.

-Research Package is part of the overall [CACHET Research Platform (CARP)](https://carp.cachet.dk) with also provides a Flutter package for mobile and wearable sensing called [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing).
+Research Package is part of the overall [Copenhagen Research Platform (CARP)](https://carp.cachet.dk) with also provides a Flutter package for mobile and wearable sensing called [CARP Mobile Sensing](https://pub.dev/packages/carp_mobile_sensing).
-The CACHET [Pulmonary Monitor](https://github.com/cph-cachet/pulmonary_monitor_app) app shows how mobile sensing can be combined with collection of survey data from users.
+The [Pulmonary Monitor](https://github.com/cph-cachet/pulmonary_monitor_app) app shows how mobile sensing can be combined with collection of survey data from users.

 ## Documentation